owid/etl/docs/guides/private-import.md

 ### Meadow, Garden, Grapher

-Creating a private data step means that the data is not listed in the public catalog.
-Also, private datasets will not be re-published to GitHub.
+Creating a private data step means that the data will not be listed in the public catalog, and therefore will not be accessible via `owid-catalog-py`.
+In addition, private datasets will not be re-published to GitHub.

 To create a private data step (meadow, garden or grapher) simply use `data-private` prefix in the step name in the DAG.
 For example, the step `grapher/ihme_gbd/2024-06-10/leading_causes_deaths` (this is from [health.yml](https://github.com/owid/etl/blob/master/dag/health.yml)) is private: